schulle4u/yellow-extensions-schulle4u/daily/README.md

 Tune in at 8 pm CET for Steffens latest live show, presenting great music from the creative commons community.
 Instrumental music follows at 10 pm all through the night.
 ````

-You can define multiple day values:
+Content file for multiple days:

 ````
 ---